 With a pup in the family though, there comes a price.
 That means many restrictions in national parks and where and when you can give Fido the freedom to escape off his leash.
 Thankfully, we've saved you a bunch of searching time and rounded up the absolute best camping grounds you can take your dog to, no strings (or leashes) attached.

-Here are 12 of the best dog-friendly camping spots around NSW.
+Here are all the best dog-friendly camping spots around NSW.

 Old Bara Campsite

 For true bush camping with your pup, hit up Old Bara Campsite.
 The great thing about this gem is that you’ll be in full seclusion (if that’s what you’re going for) because you’ll be camping out on a private cattle farm and there’s no need to keep your four-legged friend on a leash.
 There’s also a little swimming spot so your dog can cool down after all that free-running it's going to do.

 Casually sitting on the banks of a scenic tidal waterway, Ingenia is the ultimate place to camp with your dog in NSW.
 Around here, you’ll be in for a tonne of things to do with your dog including fishing and surfing.
 There’s a range of pet-friendly caravan and camping sites so the only thing you need to do is check availability.

 Located on the tranquil shores of Wallis Lake in Forster, this grassy lot is just a three and a half hour drive north of Sydney.
 At Secura, you’ll be in prime real estate with a number of beaches, rivers, restaurants, cafes and hinterlands right at your doorstep.
 As for the antics you and your dog can get up to, think kayaking, paddle boarding, fishing and crabbing (BYO equipment).
 There’s also a small boat ramp for launching tinnies at the park, with a larger ramp a few minutes up the road.
 Dogs are welcome at the manager's discretion outside of peak season for caravan and camping sites.